Jeetylime/EasyPythonCalculator/README.md

 # EasyPythonCalculator
+# Stupidly Simple
-A easy Calculator in a python file.
+A easy calculator in a python file.
 My first project ever in python.
-Use + - / * no spaces thats it
+Use +, -, /, * With no spaces.

 Tested in VS Code and Pycharm